 2022 Ariel-Schwab Black Investor Survey

 This survey aims to identify similarities and differences between middle-class Black and white Americans with regard to savings and investing.
-It examines the factors that may impact how Black and white Americans think about financial matters; assesses the expectations and setiment that Black and white Americans face in their financial future; and determines any shifts in attitudes or behaviors that have occurred over time.
+It examines the factors that may impact how Black and white Americans think about financial matters; assesses the expectations and sentiment that Black and white Americans face in their financial future; and determines any shifts in attitudes or behaviors that have occurred over time.

 Key findings